maxmellman/E-Commerce_Database-Analyst/README.md

 Note: The upcoming steps involve downloading the CSV files located in this repository and importing them into PgAdmin.
 Currently, there is no automated way to import these files without first creating the tables for the data.
 The following instructions entail creating the tables first through a SQL Query then importing the CSV files into those tables.

 1. Click on the Postgresql version downloaded (top right corner) and select 'Create'--> 'Database...' and name your database when prompted.
 2. Click on the newly created database and select 'Query tool...' to create your table.
-The name of the table and columns are provided from the link above.
+The data for the tables and columns are provided from the link above.
-3. Expand your created database and expand the 'Schemas' tab, then expand the 'public' schema to find your created tables.
+3. Expand the newly created database icon, then expand the 'Schemas' tab, and lastly expand the 'public' schema to find your created tables from step 2.
 4. Download the datasets from the repository and copy the file path.
 (This will be used as the 'filename' for your 'Import/Export' prompt in PgAdmin.)
 5. Right click on your created table and select 'Import/Export...'.
 6. Paste the copied filepath in the filename prompt.